 You'll notice that on the left side of the screen there are multiple sections to choose from.
 The first page you will see after accessing the Workspaces area is "My Workspaces"

 It is also possible to create a new Workspace from "My Workspaces".
 All you need to do is to click on the "+New Workspace" button, and enter a relevant Name and Description.

 Views and Sorting

 The "Thumbnail view" is selected by default, but it is possible to change it to "Table View" using the buttons located on the right side of the screen.

 The information displayed per Workspace is the same on both views.
 Here is how your Workspaces would look using the table view:

 |You can also choose to sort the Workspaces by created time, last updated, last viewed, or sort it alphabetically.|

 In this section, you will find all of the Charts you have created in the past.

 Custom charts can be used to analyze and compare various different metrics between each other, including any custom fields that you have set up in your Workspace.

-We will describe the process of creating new Matrix Analyses again later in this part of the guide.
-Once we are learning about the features found within WorkSpaces.
+We will describe the process of creating new Custom Analyses again later in this part of the guide.
+Once we have finished learning about the features found within Workspaces.

 My Custom Fields